-Our advice: first ask among your acquaintances whether they know any DC beekeepers, and request some: it's a great connection to community and bees.
+Our advice: first ask among your acquaintances whether they know any DC beekeepers, and request some directly from a person: it's a great connection to community and bees.

 If you are interested in seeking honey from any of our members, please complete the form below, and we will post your information to our private Facebook and Google groups, monitored by over 300 members.
 Several DC apiculture businesses, and most of its beekeepers, monitor these pages.